roberthiatt/ITFDN110B-Mod07/docs/index.md

 <img width="631" alt="Loop1" src="https://user-images.githubusercontent.com/60247240/109704268-42e50100-7b4b-11eb-962a-9f6e000dc978.PNG">

 Next we'll pickle the user entries, utilizing the _dump_ pickle function to save the information to the binary file.
 Prior to exiting the program, we recapitulate the stored data to the user.
+And then the user exits the program.

 <img width="607" alt="Dump" src="https://user-images.githubusercontent.com/60247240/109704612-a66f2e80-7b4b-11eb-9776-be14d4a4087b.PNG">